-Let me start off by saying that you even reading this chapter is a vital step in your trading journey.
+Let me start off by saying that even reading this chapter is a vital step in your trading journey.

 Now, as you already know, it takes more than two or three skills to make it in the financial markets.